Old Broadway Synagogue

 Old Broadway Synagogue, officially Chevra Talmud Torah Anshei Marovi, is an Orthodox Jewish synagogue located at 15 Old Broadway, in the Manhattanville neighborhood of Harlem, Manhattan, in New York City, New York, United States.
 The congregation practices in the Ashkenazi rite.

 The congregation was incorporated in 1911 under the name Chevra Talmud Torah Anshei Marovi by Morris Schiff, a Polish immigrant who lived in the Harlem area, an area with a high Jewish population at the time.
 As of 2011, the congregation claimed to represent the diversity of the West Harlem community, including students from Columbia University, Barnard College, and the Jewish Theological Seminary.

 Built in 1923, the synagogue building was listed on the National Register of Historic Places in January 2002.

+Rabbi Jacob Kret served as the Rabbi for 47 years from 1950 until 1997.

 Description

 The Synagogue is located at 15 Old Broadway (a rare vestige of the Bloomingdale Road in Manhattan).
-The Old Broadway Synagogue is a "vernacular" style synagogue built in 1923 by the architectural firm of Meisner and Uffner.
-The congregation formed from the mostly Ashkenazic Jewish population of Russian and Polish immigrants to New York during the 1880s who had made their way up to Central Harlem, then migrated to blocks west.
+The Old Broadway Synagogue was built in 1923/1924 and designed by the architectural firm of Meisner and Uffner.
+The congregation formed from the mostly Ashkenazic Jewish population of Russian and Polish immigrants to New York during the 1880s who had made their way up to Central Harlem, then migrated to blocks west as well as students for nearby schools.
 The members initially met in storefronts and purportedly in the back room of a bar until the congregation purchased a house on Old Broadway.
 This structure was torn down shortly thereafter to make way for the synagogue.
 The congregation had an active Talmud Torah (Hebrew school) probably from its founding until the 1960s or 1970s.
 Among its early rabbis were the author Simon Glazer and Shepard Brodie.

-The Synagogue is perhaps best known for its late rabbi, Jacob Kret, a former Rosh yeshiva in Bialystok and later Ostrów Mazowiecka, both in Poland.
-After the division of Poland between Germany and USSR, Rabbi Kret was arrested by the Soviet authorities while attempting to bring his students to relative safety in Lithuania.
-He was then deported to a Soviet labor camp, and was later released.
-After the war, Rabbi Kret headed a yeshiva that was in or associated with the Displaced Persons camp in Zeilsheim, a section of Frankfurt.
-By the time Rabbi Kret became the spiritual leader of the Old Broadway Synagogue in 1950, many of the founding families had moved away.
-Rabbi Kret recruited Holocaust survivors who were moving to New York at that time to settle in the vicinity of the synagogue.
-These survivors, many of whom came from Polish Hasidic backgrounds, helped fill the synagogue in the 1950s and 1960s.
-By the time most of these had moved away, in the 1970s and 1980s, Rabbi Kret had become a mashgiach (kosher food supervisor) in the nearby Barnard College dining hall as well as a Talmud tutor at the Jewish Theological Seminary of America students.
-As such Rabbi Kret had a deep influence on many Columbia University, Barnard College and Jewish Theological Seminary students until he retired from the Synagogue in November 1997.
-He died in February 2007.